 ***PSU is no longer allowing social greek letter organizations as there is a permanent moratorium.
 This means no new social greek letter groups are allowed to colonize or start at PSU.***

-- Meet with Jenn White, Assistant Director for Student Activities.
+- Meet with the Assistant Director for Student Activities.

-- Constitution – write an acceptable constitution (see sample).
+- Constitution – write an acceptable constitution (see template).

 - Judiciary Committee – upload the constitution to your OrgSync ‘Emerging Group’ page for review by the Judicial Chair and their Committee.

 - Student Senate – the full Senate will review the Constitution, upon its acceptance by the Judiciary Committee, and will ask for a representative from your group to be present to answer questions regarding issues such as the nature of your group and the need for such an organization on campus.
 The Senate will then vote on the proposed organization’s request for recognition.
 If the vote is in favor of the organization’s recognition, the group will move on to the next step in the process.

 - Advisor – at this time, the potential organization must submit to the University President a letter requesting approval of an advisor for the organization.
 This individual must be a faculty, administrator, or staff person at the University.
 Make sure, before submitting the letter, that the individual you are requesting as an advisor is fully aware of the duties associated with advising and wishes to devote the time to your organization.

 - Final Approval, University President – the President will review the senate’s decision to recognize the group and the organization’s request for approval of their advisor.
 A letter will be sent to the group, granting approval by the University President or a suggestion for an alternative action.

 Each step must be satisfied and completed before you advance to the next.
 At steps 3, 4, and 6, the people involved often request that revisions be made before they give their approval.
 This process has been established to insure that all student organizations are strong and viable.
 Be prepared to defend the need and purpose of your organization.